open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 #### Technical Summary

 A picking dispatcher is used to create pick-and-place missions.
 In our autonomy program, we execute 3 pick-and-place missions and then go back to the charging dock in order to recharge until triggered again to execute by the dispatcher (in this case, our joystick).
 Within the program, there are commented out blocks for also enabling continuous pick-and-place mission execution until the battery is sufficiently low.
 After which, the robot automatically docks and will continue mission execution once the battery exceeds a minimum threshold to continue.
 Additionally, there's an option to run the pick-and-place missions on a fixed schedule (such as once an hour).
+This makes it easy to customize for either (a) cloud dispatched operations, (b) continuous operations, or (c) scheduled operations.

+We made this running continuously for 90 minutes with 5 minute picking missions (18 complete, 3 pick-and-place & charge docking loops).

 A few important notes on the configuration:
 - We move slower in this demonstration - 0.5 m/s - due to being indoors around people for safety in the office